hammerheim-game/hammerheim-rules/2-core-rules.md

 A model that falls takes D3 hits at a Strength equal to the height in inches that it fell (e.g., if the model fell 4", it would take D3 hits at Strength 4).
-No armour saves apply.
+No armor saves apply.
 Falling will not cause critical hits (see the Hand-to-Hand Combat section for the Critical Hits rules).
 A model that falls may not move any further or hide during that turn, even if it is not